A Beginner’s Guide to a Translation Management System

 With the massive technological evolution in various industries, it has become easier for global companies and mid-level enterprises to cater to the needs of their international clients, customers, and employees.
 With this ease, comes the responsibility of making every single piece of information accessible so that the company makes a good profit and creates an impressive global brand image.

-It’s no wonder that brands and organizations across the world have been utilizing various language services like translation, localization, subtitling, interpretation, etc. to increase accessibility, communicate accurately, and build trust.
+It’s no wonder that brands and organisations across the world have been utilising various language services like translation, localisation, subtitling, interpretation, etc., to increase accessibility, communicate accurately, and build trust.
 However, if your brand is collaborating with a language service provider (LSP), you know the amount of time and effort that goes into getting a project done and launching it in the market.
 Long email conversations, waiting for the quote, back-and-forth on the quality checks, and managing various versions of translated content can reduce your team’s productivity and efficiency over time.

 This is where a translation management system (TMS) comes to your rescue.
 Although you might think that shifting to a TMS will be a hassle, it can help you immensely in the long run.

-For the article, LSP refers to a language services company, independent translator(s), and/or your internal localization team.
+For the article, LSP refers to a language services company, independent translator(s), and/or your internal localisation team.

 A translation management system is a software that is specially designed to help cross-functional teams in managing their translation projects efficiently.
 It mainly involves an automated workflow, project tracking, and file management.
 It brings all your multilingual communication efforts on one dashboard.